National White-Collar Crimes Lawyer Offering Experienced and Aggressive Representation

 White-collar crimes are violations of laws involving theft in one form or another.
 The penalties for a white-collar crime conviction are serious, so it is advisable to enlist an experienced attorney on your side.
-Attorney Diane C. Bass has years of professional experience and has handled some of the largest cases in the history of the Central District of California.
-She will do her best to fight aggressively for your side in court and protect you against harsh and unfair accusations.
+Attorney Diane C. Bass has years of professional experience and has handled some of the largest cases in the history of the Central District of California and nationwide.
+She will fight aggressively for your side in court and do her best to protect you against harsh and unfair accusations.

 Be aware that a conviction for wire fraud does not require that the alleged victim actually lose money; attempting to obtain the money is enough to be convicted.
 Additionally, every act of wire fraud constitutes a separate offense, so if someone engaged in a scheme to defraud made 10 phone calls as part of that scheme, they could be charged with 10 separate acts of wire fraud.

 The penalties for wire fraud could be fines of up to 20 years in prison, and if the scheme affects a financial institution or is connected to a presidentially declared disaster or emergency, the potential penalties could go up to $1,000,000 in fines and up to 30 years in prison.
 An individual accused of wire fraud could pursue a few different defense arguments, such as claiming good faith or “puffery.”
 Visit the wire fraud page to learn more about specific incidents of wire fraud and potential defense options.

 Tax fraud offenses can be civil or criminal cases.
 Civil cases may involve an allegation that the taxpayer made a mistake, calculation error, or acted negligently in the preparation and filing of their taxes, while criminal cases could accuse the taxpayer of taking intentional actions to avoid having to pay the taxes owed.

 Some common forms of tax fraud are:

 - failing to file tax returns.